abemscac/pies-doc/docs/react/use-ref.md

 }
 ```

-In the above example, as we've exlpained in [Component Rendering](./component-rendering#what-happens-when-a-component-re-renders), `count` will be reset back to `0` whenever `Example` re-renders because `count` is redefined within every render.
+In the above example, as we've exlpained in [Component Rendering](./component-rendering#what-happens-when-a-component-re-renders), `count` will be reset back to `0` whenever `Example` re-renders because `count` is redeclared within every render.
 With the help of `useRef()`, we now have a way to persist a non-reactive value across render cycles:

 ```tsx showLineNumbers
 import { useRef } from 'react'